seoanseo/seoanseo.ca/_posts/2019-02-19-creating-a-sticky-sidebar.md

 <!-- wp:paragraph -->
 <p>

 Quick note on the below.
 I'll be writing jQuery each time instead of $ to avoid <a target="_blank" href="https://digwp.com/2011/09/using-instead-of-jquery-in-wordpress/" rel="noreferrer noopener">conflicts with Wordpress's jQuery</a>.
-I usually find it easiet if I'm just working on something short.<br>You can feel free to wrap you code in:
+I usually find it easiest if I'm just working on something short.<br>You can feel free to wrap you code in:

 </p>
 <!-- /wp:paragraph -->